anampc/anampc_0.github.io/expeditions/expeditions.markdown

 layout: default
 title: Expeditions
 permalink: /expeditions/
+description: Cool pictures from The Galapagos Islands, Panama, Colombia.
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)